saikatdas0790/stable_memory_allocator_bug_illustration/README.md

 - Run one of the query methods.
 No issues
 - Run the update method to insert SPrincipal into stable collections
 - Run the query method again.
 Error
+- Try the separate methods for `String` type which has no issues running